-9.1 A body appointed by the faculty shall decide on the granting of exemptions on the basis of proof of previously acquired competencies, credits or qualifications.
-The same body decides about the issuing of a diploma based on proofs of ability or previously acquired qualifications.

-9.2 The student can request exemptions for courses of the first and second semester until 1 October to the body mentioned under 9.1.
+- 9.1 A body appointed by the faculty shall decide on the granting of exemptions on the basis of proof of previously acquired competencies, credits or qualifications.
+The same body decides about the issuing of a diploma based on proofs of ability or previously acquired qualifications. - 9.2 The student can request exemptions for courses of the first and second semester until the Friday of the second week of the first semester to the body mentioned under 9.1.
 The request will be treated by 31 October.

-A student enrolling after 1 October can only request exemptions for courses of the second semester and this until 14 February.
+A student enrolling after the Friday of the second week of the first semester can only request exemptions for courses of the second semester and this until 14 February.
 The body mentioned under 9.1 treats this requests by 28 February.